 The Create Art Award was the largest participatory art award in the UK.
 In its six years, it helped artists living or working in east London to deliver socially engaged projects and in doing so, provided significant opportunities for artists to work with their neighbours.
 The successful applicant received up to £40,000 to deliver the project.

 East London is the largest Cultural Quarter in Europe, with over 150 galleries and 13,000 artists based in the area; and yet it is also home to communities with some of the lowest levels of cultural engagement in the UK.
-The Create Art Award supported by Bank of America Merrill Lynch aims to bridge this gap, seeking to combat the continued disconnect between the area’s status as Europe’s creative capital and the local community.
-The award is open to any London based artist/artist collective, for a project to take place in east London.
+The Create Art Award supported by Bank of America Merrill Lynch aimed to bridge this gap, seeking to combat the continued disconnect between the area’s status as Europe’s creative capital and the local community.
+The award was open to any London based artist/artist collective, for a project to take place in east London.